Aluminum

 electrolysis to make pure aluminum.
 Their highly efficient technique,

-known as the Hall-Héroult process, is still used to produce most
+Hall-Héroult process, is still used to produce most

 of the world's aluminum today.